We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Biography

 ?I joined the University of Winchester in 2015 as Lecturer in Early Medieval European History, having taught previously at the University of St Andrews and University of Edinburgh.
 I completed an MA, MLitt and a PhD on representations of collective action in the Italian proto-communes at the University of St Andrews (graduated 2013).
 In 2018 I was promoted to Senior Lecturer.
-Outside the University I work as a researcher for Mouseion Ltd and with Paradox Interactive and as an editor for The Public Medievalist.
-I also organise the anual Middle Ages in Modern GamesTwitter conference and asociated events and proceedings.
+Outside the University I have worked as a researcher for Mouseion Ltd and with Paradox Interactive and as an editor for The Public Medievalist.
+I also organise the annual Middle Ages in Modern GamesTwitter conference and asociated events and proceedings.

 My teaching interests include the Italian city communes and proto-communes, Church and Empire during the Investiture Contest, and representations of the Middle Ages in modern games.